Stemming vs Lemmatization in NLP: Must-Know Differences

 It is the process of reducing infected words to their stem.
 For instance, in figure 1, stemming with replace words “history” and “historical” with “histori”.
 Similarly, for the words finally and final.

-Stemming is the process of removing the last few characters of a given word, to obtain a shorter form, even if that form doesn’t have any meaning.
+Stemming is the process of removing the last few characters of a given word, to obtain a shorter form, even if that form doesn’t have any meaning in machine learning.

 Stemming vs Lemmatization